 If you have been arrested for your involvement in a fight, altercation, or other event that resulted in someone being injured in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in northern Virginia, it’s likely you have been charged with a very serious criminal offense.
 Whenever a person is injured or dies, the offense can be charged a number of ways, depending on the particular facts and circumstances.
 The legal and personal ramifications can be severe, and it’s important to find an experienced and aggressive attorney who will fight to protect your rights as fully as possible.

-At Manikas Law LLC, attorney Kyle Manikas is just that.
-A former prosecutor, he understands Virginia criminal law intimately and will pursue all legal options to ensure those charged with a crime are offered every opportunity for a successful defense.
+As a former prosecutor, Kyle Manikas understands Virginia criminal law intimately and will pursue all legal options to ensure those charged with a crime are offered every opportunity for a successful defense.
 Criminal charges are serious offenses with significant consequences.
 If you are charged with a violent crime offense, you need to consult with counsel immediately.
 It is critical that you avoid making some many common mistakes that can be damaging to your case.

 Crime of Violence Cases Our Experienced Virginia Defense Attorney Handles